 On special days you hurt more…much more.

-Memories from when they were young and innocent flood your mind.
+Memories from when your child was young and innocent flood your mind.

-You can’t help but remember your adorable little girl all dressed up in her Easter clothes.
+You can’t help but remember your cute little girl all dressed up in her Easter clothes.
 Her beautiful smile would catch your breath.
-You can still see your precious four-year-old son who was so cute in his suit and tie.
-His impish smile could melt your heart.
+You can still see your precious four-year-old son looking adorable in his suit and tie.
+His impish smile melted your heart.

-What fun you had surprising them with baskets of treats.
-Happy memories of Easter egg hunts now only bring tears and pain.
-It reminds you of what’s been lost.
-How could you ever forget?
+What fun you had surprising them with baskets full of treats.
+Happy memories of Easter egg hunts now only bring tears and a lump in your throat.
+Those days remind you of what you’ve lost.
+How could you forget?